larryschirmer/wisdom-dot-fun/README.md

 ![A conceptual drawing of the blockchain](https://raw.githubusercontent.com/larryschirmer/wisdom-dot-fun/master/readme-assets/blockchain.png)

-We take the opposite approach using a "trust the blockchain to keep your data open, and trust us to forget how to decrypt it" model.
+I take the opposite approach using a "trust the blockchain to keep your data open, and trust us to forget how to decrypt it" model.

 ### Openness First